IdanBanani/Home-tasks-writeups/WebpageScraper/README.md

 # The task definition

 Using the wikipedia page for List of animal names, write a python program that will output all of the “collateral adjectives” and all of the “animals” which belong to it.
 If an animal has more than one collateral adjective, use all of them (mentioning it more than once).

-- How much time did it take you to write this ?
-- What’s the time complexity of the program you just wrote ?

 Bonus work (choose whether and as many as you like):
 - Download the picture of each animal into /tmp/ and add a local link when displaying the animals.